454 – Danish Swedish Farmdogs – Friendly, Low Maintenance, Sturdy

 “They’re cool little dogs,” Greer said.
 “I find them to be absolutely fascinating and really easy to get along with.
 Every time you see pictures of them, they are stacked on top of each other sleeping.
 They don’t have that terrier snarky, sparring kind of attitude.

 Size and Grooming

 “There’s no dog aggression, no people aggression.
-Just kind of chill little dogs … they come in the house, they do one loop through, flop down on the couch and hang out with you the rest of the day.
-I really appreciate that about a dog because by the time I’m done with a 14 hour shift, I don’t really want to come home and throw the tennis ball for two hours.
+Just kind of chill little dogs … they come in the house, do one loop-through, flop down on the couch and hang out with you the rest of the day.
+I really appreciate that about a dog because, by the time I’m done with a 14-hour shift, I don’t really want to come home and throw the tennis ball for two hours.
 So I appreciate a dog that has the ability to settle in the house.
-At the same time there’s a lot of activities that people do with them.
-They’re doing lure coursing, lots and lots of flyball, lots of agility.
-They can be shown in FSS in AKC …
+At the same time, there are a lot of activities that people do with them.
+They’re doing lure coursing, lots and lots of flyballs, lots of agility.
+They can be shown in FSS in AKC.

 “They do have the ability to jump.
-My 4-month-old Farm Dog puppy is already scaling expens… They’re relatively quiet.
-They will bark occasionally if the Corgis set them off, but they don’t usually initiate the barking.
+My 4-month-old Farm Dog puppy is already scaling expenses.
+They’re relatively quiet.
+They will bark occasionally if the Corgis set them off, but they don’t usually initiate the barking.”

 For more information, check out these resources.

 When you become a patron of Pure Dog Talk you’ll tap into an exclusive community of experts to help you and your dog be blue-ribbon best at whatever you do with your purebred dog!
 Your support helps keep the MP3's rolling at Pure Dog Talk!